-Christian Webster ’13 has completed his first season as a member of Tommy Amaker’s coaching staff.
+Christian Webster ’13 has completed his second season as a member of Tommy Amaker’s coaching staff after winning three straight Ivy League championships and making two appearances in the NCAA tournament as a student-athlete under Amaker.

 Webster returned to Cambridge after graduating in May of 2013 as the winningest student-athlete in program history.
 The Washington, D.C., native captained the 2012-13 squad to a 20-10 overall record en route to its third straight Ivy League championship and the program’s first ever win in the NCAA Tournament, a 68-62 defeat of third-seeded New Mexico in the second round.
 Webster finished the year averaging 8.4 ppg and 2.9 rpg while playing 33.6 minutes.